ajv-validator/ajv/docs/options.md

 ### loopRequired

-By default `required` keyword is compiled into a single expression (or a sequence of statements in `allErrors` mode).
-In case of a very large number of properties in this keyword it may result in a very big validation function.
-Pass integer to set the number of properties above which `required` keyword will be validated in a loop - smaller validation function size but also worse performance.
+By default `required` keyword is compiled into a single expression (or a sequence of statements in `allErrors` mode) up to 200 required properties.
+Pass integer to set a different number of properties above which `required` keyword will be validated in a loop (with a smaller validation function size and worse performance).

 ### loopEnum <Badge text="v7" />

-By default `enum` keyword is compiled into a single expression.
-In case of a very large number of allowed values it may result in a large validation function.
-Pass integer to set the number of values above which `enum` keyword will be validated in a loop.
+By default `enum` keyword is compiled into a single expression with up to 200 allowed values.
+Pass integer to set the number of values above which `enum` keyword will be validated in a loop (with a smaller validation function size and worse performance).

 ### ownProperties